geodesignhub/evaluation-maps-converter/README.md

 ### Background
-Evaluation Maps produced by GIS tools as Shapefiles can be very large.
-In addition, Shapefiles cannot be directly uploaded to Geodesign Hub.
+Evaluation Maps produced by GIS tools as Geopackages can be very large.
+In addition, Geopackages cannot be directly uploaded to Geodesign Hub.
 This is a tool that will help in simplifying the maps, reprojecting them to EPSG 4326 and generate a GeoJSON for you.
 Then it can be directly uploaded to Geodesign Hub.

 Please review the [data simplification](https://community.geodesignhub.com/t/simplifying-gis-maps-and-features/47) article to understand the file size and performance requirements for the tool.